What is Velocardiofacial Syndrome (VCFS) / 22q11 Deletion Syndrome?

 Velocardiofacial Syndrome Resources

-Because various systems of the body in addition to the heart may be affected in patients with velocardiofacial syndrome, these children require a multidisciplinary approach to their medical problems.
+Many systems of the body in addition to the heart may be affected in patients with velocardiofacial syndrome, these children need a multidisciplinary approach to their medical problems.
 They need a whole team working together to treat each body system.

 In association with the Heart Institute, all other necessary medical personnel such as Genetics, Ear Nose Throat, Neurology, Child Development, Immunology, Endocrinology and Plastic Surgery specialists are available at Cincinnati Children's.